zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 .. _twister_default_testing_board:

+  binaries:
+    A list of custom binaries to be kept for device testing.
   default: [True|False]:
     This is a default board, it will tested with the highest priority and is covered when invoking the simplified twister without any additional